 Learn For Life Kenya shares this perspective and is committed to utilizing the resources available now in preparation to launch the poultry social entrepreneurship initiative.
 The goal is to scale to the surrounding community, which has a population of approximately 22,000 residents.
 Lessons learned from this project will be incorporated into the vocational skills programming of the broader training center building project when complete.

-Learn for Life Kenya will measure the effectiveness of the poultry social enterprise along our three pathways to change:
+Learn for Life Kenya will measure the effectiveness of the poultry and baking social enterprises along our three pathways to change:

 Vocational Training Skills